HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

-I am Harun Mbaabu Mwenda.
-I am a data engineer with 3+ years of experience designing, building, and maintaining large-scale data systems where I combine my knowledge of software development and data science to build data-driven products that can solve problems and derive insights from the customers and developers.
+I am Harun Mbaabu Mwenda, a highly skilled Senior Data Scientist with over 5 years of experience.
+Possess excellent communication skills and the ability to work effectively with stakeholders across different functional teams.
+Proficient in Python, SQL, R, and JavaScript, with experience using web services such as Redshift, S3, and Spark.

 A considerable amount of my time is spent doing community work on things that I hope will help humanity in some way and my open-source work is supported by the community.